2018 Board of Directors Elections

 - November 30 at 12:01 am – Nominations close.

 - November 30 – All candidate information will be posted on the Tulsa Roustabouts website.
-Ballot information is distributed to members electronically.
+Online absentee ballot information is distributed to members electronically.

 - December 4 – Absentee ballot submission deadline.